Skip to content

 USAGE Pay-as-you-consume $0.10/GB storage used Usage reports submitted

-LIMIT Resource quotas $5/CPU core allocated User specifies limits
+LIMIT Resource quotas with different periods $5/CPU core allocated monthly

 ONE_TIME Setup fees, licenses $100 installation Resource activation